 FIRST TIMERS’ GUIDE TO RUNNING

-It can all seem a little overwhelming to begin with, there is new kit to wear, shoes to choose, and funny things called gels to consume.
-Let us help guide you so you have just what you need for a successful first race!
+Running can all seem a little overwhelming to begin with, there is new kit to wear, shoes to choose, and funny things called gels to consume.
+Let us help guide you so you have just what you need for a successful first hybrid race!

 So what gear do you need to compete in a CSC Run by the Bay event?